ycwang-astro/latextools/docs/latexport.md

 If you find errors or have suggestions, you can create an issue.
 You are also welcome to modify the script and contribute by creating a pull request.

 ### Example Usage
-This is an example of how the script can be used, although there are other ways to use it.
 To show the help message, run the script by:
 ```
 latexport -h
 ```

-- Copy the `latexport.py` file to the directory where your main `.tex` file is located.
+Here is an example of how the script can be used, although there are other ways to use it:
-- Open your terminal and go to the directory.
+- Open your terminal and go to the directory where your main `.tex` file is located.
 - Run the script by:
 ```
 latexport